nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 ### <a name="usecase2"></a> Usecase 2: Generating a summary report

 The second use case is using the daily status collected from each user the bot will generate a summary report.
+The timestamps to be used should be provided in UTC timezone with the keyword 'UTC' in the message to the bot

 1. For this part in the module, the user initiates the conversation for the bot to generate a sprint report for yesterday.